 Local Area Attractions

-This farm was originally part of a Revolutionary War land grant, issued as a Land Warrant.
-The owner Mr. Colants took possession of the assigned 40 acres on 12/1/1808.
-The hollow where the Homeplace now stands & worked their land holdings for the next 10 yrs.
+This farm is part of the Revolutionary War land grant, issued as a land warrant.
+The owner Mr. Coolant's took possession of the assigned 40 acres on 12/01/1808.
+The hollow where the Home Place now stands & worked their land holding for the next 10 years.

-Farmers were fortunate to be located near the major mode of transportation of the day, the river.
-They lived between the Cumberland & Tennessee Rivers, this area is known as the Four Rivers as it is also between the Ohio & Mississippi.
-This crossroads had a significant impact on farm life.
-News & goods usually reached farms within a few weeks & sending farm raised produce & livestock to market was convenient.
+Farmers were fortunate to be located near the major mode of transportation for that day, the river.
+They lived between the Cumberland & Tennessee Rivers, this area is known as the four rivers, as it is also between the Ohio & Mississippi.
+The crossroad has a significant impact on farm life.
+News & goods usually reached farms within a few weeks, and sending farm raised produce & livestock was convenient.

 It is a working history farm.
-Most of the crops & livestock are historic varieties from the mid 19th century.
+Most of the farm & livestock are historic varieties from the Mid 19th- century.

-When you visit you will see the menfolk at work with their oxen, harvesting & curing tobacco, repairing a roof & you may even lend a hand at the walking plow or help repair a fence.
+When you visit you will see the men folk at work with their oxen, harvesting and curing tobacco, repairing a roof and you may even lend a hand at the walking plow or help in the repair of a fence.